Deploy Internal Load Balancer with Oracle Cloud Native Environment

 lo UNKNOWN 127.0.0.1/8 ::1/128

-The virtual IP is now associated with ocne-control03.
+The virtual IP is now associated with ocne-control03 per the sample output.

-12. In the Cloud Console, start the Instance previously shut down by clicking on the Start button.
+11. In the Cloud Console, start the Instance that was previously shut down by clicking the checkbox next to it and then selecting Start from the Actions drop-down list of values.

-15. (On any of the control plane nodes) Confirm that kubectl shows the restarted control plane node as being Ready.
+14. Confirm that kubectl shows all control plane nodes as being Ready.

 Note: It may be necessary to repeat this step several times until the status changes.